Massimo Grattarola: Founder of Bioelectronics in Italy

 As well as his excellent scientific production, it is worth to remember that he was a bright mind of science with keen intuitions and ideas: he introduced in Italy, the concept of Bioelectronics, and he was the first one in Italy to have a chair in Bioelectronics for the Biomedical Engineering degree.
 Grattarola’s ambition was to drive engineers and physicists towards neurophysiology and neuroscience, to define a novel multidisciplinary field which he named: Neurobioengineering or Neuroengineering.

-He handed on his students not only his knowledge, but also, and even more, his enthusiasm about research and his creative ability of doing science.
-Moreover, his intrinsic interdisciplinary expertise allowed his students, post-docs and young researchers to develop a natural attitude to face technical problems and scientific questions from different perspectives.
-In his Lab, he was able to put the students in front of real biological problems, teaching them to “get their hands dirty” in performing experiments on their own, building their own set-up, and developing their own instruments.
-He was able to really pioneer the concept of multi- and inter-disciplinary science, where people with different backgrounds can work together in synergy to face big scientific challenges, impossible to be approached by too vertical expertise.

-In vitro MEA electrophysiology research

 One of the research fields which Grattarola mostly contributed to, was the study of the electrophysiological signals of in vitro cultured neurons.
 Thanks to his expertise on biological systems, he was fascinated by the possibility to investigate not only the changes in the neuronal network morphology, such as the neurite growth, but also the electrophysiological activity of the neurons; this research was carried out by using innovative devices: the Micro-Electrode Arrays (MEAs).
 These thin-film micro-machined devices were made up of biocompatible material and could house up to one hundred of substrate-integrated embedded microelectrodes.
 Neural cells could be directly deposited on this substrate, pre-coated with adhesion proteins, grown and kept in culture, as in a normal Petri dish, for a period of time that goes from a few weeks up to months or even one year.

 Thanks to international collaborations and to the work done in his Lab, Grattarola and his group reached important achievements in the field of MEA electrophysiology, offering to the scientific community milestone results on in vitro neurotoxicology and pharmacology, dynamics of cell cultures, and investigations on network plasticity via electrical stimulation.

 In addition to the experimental research, a modeling activity about coupling electronic devices (metal-microelectrodes and FET-based) to neurons and complex neuronal networks, was also carried out by using simulation programs such as SPICE.